wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

 Examples
 --------

-Getting S3 token for Cold storage
+Getting S3 token for cold storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command generates an AWS token to access the cold storage of the environment with cloud ID `012345678ab`:
+This command generates an AWS token to access the cold storage of the environment with cloud ID `012345678ab`.

 .. code-block:: console